House Democrats unveil spending bill to boost staff pay, maintain lawmaker pay freeze - News Break

 “If we as members are to fulfill our responsibility to govern effectively for the people and deliver on our majority’s promises to renew faith in government by ensuring that Congress reflects the American people we serve, we must be able to recruit and retain a diverse and talented workforce to help members, leadership, and committees carry out their work," they wrote.

-The funding increase in the bill unveiled by the House Appropriations Committee for lawmaker office budgets, known as the Member Representational Allowance, meets that request of a 21 percent increase.
+The funding increase in the bill unveiled by the House Appropriations Committee for lawmaker office budgets, known as the Member Representational Allowance (MRA), meets that request of a 21 percent increase.

 But the ongoing lawmaker pay freeze that was first enacted in 2009 would remain in place under the bill.